pyscaffold/dsproject-demo/README.md

 4. install several [pre-commit] git hooks with:
    ```
    pre-commit install
+   # You might also want to run `pre-commit autoupdate`
    ```
    and checkout the configuration under `.pre-commit-config.yaml`.
    The `-n, --no-verify` flag of `git commit` can be used to deactivate pre-commit hooks temporarily.